Easter cooking classes

 In his speech, Mayor Luc Feller, accompanied by aldermen Roger Negri and Ed Buchette, alderwoman Francine Closener and members of the municipal council, spoke of the many challenges facing a municipality, and emphasized that municipal staff play an important role in this context.
 He reviewed the major projects.
 Luc Feller also emphasized that Mamer is a dynamic and lively commune.

 Next, the staff were honored.
-For 20 years of service to the community, Sven Taliger, Jeff Hoffmann, Luc Reichling, Claude Spilman, Sandra Mergen (community), Christian Bour, Lynn Wagner, Liette Collé, Dani Reuter, Christine Schmit and Nadine May (teachers) were honored.
+For 20 years of service to the community, Sven Tailger, Jeff Hoffmann, Luc Reichling, Claude Spilman, Sandra Mergen (community), Christian Bour, Lynn Wagner, Liette Collé, Dani Reuter, Christine Schmit and Nadine May (teachers) were honored.

 Aldermen Ed Buchette, Christiane Hoffmann, Gilles Regener, Marc Feider, Aly Strasser and Fernand Heuertz were honored for 20 years of commitment to a commission.